MaxSMCON/Group07/README.md

 We are going to use google colab for oup project.
 I will keep saving the colab notebook here.

+# Link to repository with "Hands-on Machine Learning..." by A. Geron: https://github.com/ageron/handson-ml2

 **Recap - Sunday Feb 13th, 2022**
 All members to look for data sources
 Ramila ws interested in HR Data sets